don/ITP-BluetoothLE/Assignment_2.md

 ## Assignment 2 - Build a Bluetooth LE Phone App

-Use PhoneGap and the [Cordova BLE Central Plugin](https://github.com/don/cordova-plugin-ble-central) API to create a phone app for the peripheral you build in the [first assignment](Assignment_1.md).
+Use PhoneGap and the [Cordova BLE Central Plugin](https://github.com/don/cordova-plugin-ble-central) API to create a phone app for the peripheral you built in the [first assignment](Assignment_1.md).
 The application does not need to be complex.
 You can use the [examples from class](/phonegap) as a basis for your project.

 You must include